vishwasracharya/movies-node-web-app/learn/mongodb/notes.md

 - CA - Strong consistency, high availability
 - CP - Strong consistency, low availability
 - AP - Weak consistency, high availability

+## Key-Value pair storage

+A NoSQL database that stores data in key-value pairs.
+The key is used to retrieve the value.
+The value can be any type of data, including a document, a list, or a set.

+E.g: name: "John", age: 30

+> where name is the key and "John" is the value.